 Mr. Vranos is the founder and Chief Executive Officer of Ellington, a position he has held since March 1995.
 Mr. Vranos is also the Chief Executive Officer and President of our Manager, positions he has held since August 2007, and serves on our Manager's investment and risk management committee.
 Mr. Vranos has been our Co-Chief Investment Officer since June 2009.
 Mr. Vranos has served as a member of our board of directors since August 2007, and from August 2007 until October 2009, Mr. Vranos served as our Chairman.
+Mr. Vranos also serves as Co-Chief Investment Officer and as a member of the Board of Trustees of Ellington Residential Mortgage REIT.
 Mr. Vranos founded Ellington in December of 1994 to capitalize on distressed conditions in the MBS derivatives market.
 Prior to December 1994, Mr. Vranos was a Senior Managing Director at Kidder, Peabody & Co. ("Kidder Peabody") in charge of RMBS trading.
 Mr. Vranos graduated magna cum laude, Phi Beta Kappa with a B.A. in Mathematics from Harvard University.